cognesence/matcher/doc/api.md

 ### Writing Dispatchers

-Due to the way patterns may be specified at the symbol level, `defmatch` forms can be used to specialise on keywords and thereby resemble some kind of dispatch, e.g.:
+Due to the way patterns may be specified at the symbol level, `defmatch` forms can be used to specialise on keywords and thereby resemble some kind of dispatch, for example:

 ```clojure
 (defmatch calcd [x y]